azrinurvani/Custom-Fan-Controller/README.md

 # Custom-Fan-Controller
-Still fail, not running as well.
+Impelemntation from Custom View, still fail, not running as well.
 Next i will fix it